 No. Max heart rate in itself is not an indicator of fitness.
-It does not rise as your fitness improves, nor is it a sign that you are more fit than someone else if you have a higher max HR than they do.
+It does not rise as your fitness improves or if you exercise regularly, nor is it a sign that you are more fit than someone else if you have a higher max HR than they do.

 However, as discussed above, as your fitness level increases you will be able to maintain your max heart rate for longer periods of time.

 It’s primarily determined by genetics, and tends to decrease gradually with age.